parzivalishan/newsuper/README.md

-If you hvae any suggestions , you can create an issue [here]([url](https://github.com/parzivalishan/newsuper/issues)) or contact me : t.me/crypticishan
+If you have any suggestions , you can create an issue [here]([url](https://github.com/parzivalishan/newsuper/issues)) or contact me : t.me/crypticishan